 Our route is not set from start.
 As we have the use of the whole boat, we also have the freedom to plan depending on weather, ice and animal reports.
 The boat has Zodiacs for landing, but also for photography from low angles.
 We will use the Zodiacs to access areas that M/S Origo cannot get to.

-Nature and wildlife are the focus of this tour.
+Nature and wildlife is the focus of this special-purpose expedition.

 Crew, captain and guides all have extensive experience of the arctic, and photography in these special conditions.
 The crew speak Swedish.